Dedicated Probate Lawyer Assisting Montgomery County Residents

 A petition for probate must be filed with either the Register of Wills or with the correct Orphan’s Court.
 After a personal representative for the estate is appointed — typically a loved one (i.e. spouse or child) or someone named specifically in the will — the Register of Wills or Orphan’s Court will grant the representative letters of administration.
 This document allows the personal representative to administer the estate’s assets.

 Establishing an inventory of all the property the decedent owned, either individually or with someone else, is one of the personal representative’s most important tasks.
 Fair market value will be assigned to each item in the inventory.

 The state of Maryland collects an inheritance tax when recipients inherit property from someone who lived and/or owned property within state lines.
 Certain relatives and charities are exempt from Maryland’s inheritance tax, while other inheritors pay the tax at a fixed rate.
 Exempted parties include the decedent’s spouse, children, parents, grandparents and siblings.
 This is a different tax than the estate tax which applies to all individual Maryland estates in excess of $4 million this year and increases each year by a million until it is the same as the Federal estate tax exemption in 2019 (which will be $5 million).

 Probate Is Complicated and Time-Consuming

 As you can see, Maryland’s probate process if often tedious and exceedingly complex.
-With more than three decades’ experience handling probate matters for Rockville and Montgomery County families, attorney Carol R. Schifter knows what it takes to help you and those you love most obtain the outcome you desire.
+With more than three decades’ experience handling probate matters for Silver Spring and Montgomery County families, attorney Carol R. Schifter knows what it takes to help you and those you love most obtain the outcome you desire.
 Take advantage of our *free 30-minute consultation now.